Is Ancestry DNA Worth it? How My Results Surprised Me

 Like many others, I had no clue where I was from, genetically.
 I’ve also moved around the country and the world, and although I grew up in Texas, I consider my home in a number of different places I guess.
 I’ve had friends and family who have always talked about their ancestors or their heritage, or their race.

 But this was hard for me to appreciate or even identify with.
 The only ancestors my family EVER talked about were my distant relatives who were Native American.
-I think one or two of my family members were native American and this is all I knew.
+I think one or two of my family members were native Americans and this is all I knew.

 Whenever people asked me through the years, “What ethnicity are you?”
 I always said something like “I think I’m part Dutch and Native American.”
 As it turned out, yeah, that’s not totally correct.